xuankimtran/docs-1/pages/katalon-analytics/docs/agents.md

 description:
 ---

-**Agent** is an installable software that you can use to manage your own servers to run Katalon Studio tests.
-You can set up agents on Linux, macOS and Windows machines.
-After installed, Agent can be selected as the execution environment when creating an execution plan.

-To create a plan to run Katalon Studio tests on your local agents, please follow this [guide](grid-local-agents.html).

-### Use Cases

-You have local servers available and want to utilize their capacity to execute automation tests.

-### Install Agents
+**Agent** a required ingredient for remote execution on Katalon TestOps.
+This piece of software manages local servers for executing the scheduled tests.
+Katalon supports Agents that are compatible with different Execution Environments.

+To download and install an Agent, please follow this guide:

-1. In your Team view, go to **Agents** > **Agent Installation Package**
+1. In Katalon TestOps, go to your project and select **Agents**.
-2. Fill out the form with this configuration information:
+2. In **Agent Installation Package**, enter the required information:
     * **Agent Name**: Provide a friendly Agent name
-    * **API Key**: Use an existing API key or create a new one from your Profile page.
-[More details](katalon-analytics/docs/ka-api-key.html).
+    * **API Key**: Use an existing [API key](/katalon-analytics/docs/ka-api-key.html) or create a new one in your Profile page.
-    * **Katalon Studio Version**: Specify a Katalon Studio version that Agent need to download to run tests
-    * **Katalon Studio Location**: Provide a pre-install Katalon Studio location (if applicable)
-    * **Agent OS**: Katalon supports these operating systems: Linux x64, Linux x86, MacOS x64, Windows x64, Windows x86
+    * **Agent OS**: Katalon supports the following operating systems: Linux x64, MacOS x64, and Windows x64.
-3. Select **Download Agent**
+3. Click **Download Agent**
-4. Unzip the downloaded package, you will see an agent config file (which has already contained TestOps integration detail) and an agent executable file (e.g. **cli-macos-x64 for MacOS**).
+4. Unzip the downloaded package, you will see an **agentconfig** file containing Katalon TestOps integration details and an agent executable file (e.g. **cli-macos-x64** for MacOS).
     > Note: You may edit the agent configuration file later on your local machine.
-5. Open your **Command Line Interface** and locate the agent installation package.
+5. Open your **Command-line Interface** and locate the agent installation package folder.
-6. Enter this command to start the agent: **{agent execution file} start-agent**
-    > E.g. cli-macos-x64 start-agent
-7. Go back and reload Agents screen.
-You may now see the install Agent name, its availability, and other details.
+6. Start the Agent with the below command:

+    * macOS: `./start.sh`

+  > It may take a while for the Agent to start.
+Be patient!

+7. When the starting Agent process finishes, reload the **Agent** View in your Project on Katalon TestOps.
+Here you can see the installed Agent, and its details.

+Next, you can upload your project code to Code Repo and schedule a test.